Inflect logo

 Natural Disaster Risk

-Halifax has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-While the overall threat is minimal, facility operators and tenants must plan for specific, localized hazards.
+Halifax has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+While the composite risk is minimal, its coastal location exposes it to specific, well-understood hazards that modern data centers are built to mitigate.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business